PLC Ladder Programming Training Course

 Introduction to AI in Smart Factories and Industrial Automation

-14 HoursAI in Smart Factories involves the application of artificial intelligence to automate, monitor, and optimize industrial operations in real-time.
+14 HoursAI in Smart Factories refers to the use of artificial intelligence to automate, monitor, and optimize industrial operations in real time.

-This instructor-led, live training (available online or onsite) is designed for beginner-level decision-makers and technical leads who want to gain a strategic and practical understanding of how AI can be utilized in smart factory environments.
+This instructor-led, live training (online or onsite) is designed for beginner-level decision-makers and technical leads who want to gain a strategic and practical introduction to how AI can be leveraged in smart factory environments.

 By the end of this training, participants will be able to:

-- Grasp the fundamental principles of AI and machine learning.
+- Understand the core principles of AI and machine learning.

-- Recognize key AI applications in manufacturing and automation.
+- Identify key AI use cases in manufacturing and automation.

 Format of the Course